 Religious beliefs by their nature are often closely held and deeply personal.
 It is not surprising, therefore, that disputes often arise over what religion to raise children in following the breakdown of the parents’ relationship.
 As Australian society becomes more diverse, this is an increasingly common issue being considered by the Courts in family law matters.

-In most family law matters, parenting orders will provide that parents have equal shared parental responsibility in relation to their children.
-This requires parents to make a genuine effort to come to joint decisions regarding major long term issues in relation to the child, including ‘the child’s religious and cultural upbringing’.
+When dealing with family law matters, parenting orders will provide that parents have equal shared parental responsibility in relation to their children.
+In this case, important long term issues including ‘the child’s religious and cultural upbringing requires parents to make a genuine joint effort to decide in the best interest of the child.

 But what if the parents can’t agree?

-When the time comes for parenting orders to be made (either by consent or with the involvement of the Court), it may be that a number of issues arise in relation to the religious upbringing of children: for example, disagreements may arise where one parent is religious and one is agnostic or atheist, where both parents have different religious beliefs, or even where both parents share the same religion but adhere to different denominations or degrees of devoutness.
+There may be a number of issues that arise in relation to the religious upbringing of children.
+Parents may face this when it comes to a time for parenting orders to be made (either by consent or with the involvement of the Court).
+An example could be a disagreement that may arise where one parent is religious and one is agnostic or atheist, where both parents have different religious beliefs, or even where both parents share the same religion but adhere to different denominations or degrees of devoutness.

-The approaches taken by the courts in such cases have been diverse, and highly dependent on the factual circumstances of each matter.
+The courts in this situation have taken diverse approaches and it depends on the factual circumstances of each matter.
 For example:

 - An injunction was granted preventing a parent from involving or exposing a child to the parent’s faith where such exposure was likely to cause “considerable confusion” to the child, in a matter where both parents were adherents of competing faiths;